Has Gov. Gavin Newsom gone too far?

 First, give Newsom some credit.
 Newsom’s early actions to confront the coronavirus were far better than New York Gov. Andrew Coumo’s.
 Newsom acted quickly, Cuomo reacted late.
 Cuomo’s decision forcing infected patients into rest homes condemned thousands of elderly New Yorkers to death.
 The much lower rates of infection and deaths in California have verified that Newsom initially performed far better than Cuomo.

-However, since Newsom’s corobavirus lockdown order issued on March 4, his performance has been marked by increasingly autocratic heavy-handed dictates and secretive decisions that are weighing down all Californians.
+However, since Newsom’s coronavirus lockdown order issued on March 4, his performance has been marked by increasingly autocratic heavy-handed dictates and secretive decisions that are weighing down all Californians.
 The consequences of Newsom’s latest actions are starting to look worse than the disease.
 Consider Newsom’s actions:

 1. According to the Los Angeles Times, Newsom’s administration unilaterally entered into a number of secretive no-bid contracts with questionable contractors.
 As a result: